capu-bia/fingerprint-r503-mqtt/README.md

 ### Status

-Status topic will be used to both inform user about learning/deleting process and current fingerprint matching status.
+Status topic will be used to both inform the user about the learning/deleting process and current fingerprint matching status.

-At idle, sensor will continuosly look for a fingerprint.
+At idle, the sensor will continuously look for a fingerprint.
 Result will be reported in a message like:

 ```
 {